martin-ueding/thinkpad-scripts/doc/guides/getting-started.rst

 Installation
 ============

-The easiest way to install |project| on Ubuntu or Arch Linux is with your package manager, as described in :ref:`installation-from-package`.
+The easiest way to install |project| on Ubuntu, Arch Linux, Fedora and openSUSE is with your package manager, as described in :ref:`installation-from-package`.
 If you are on another distribution, then you can build and install it manually using the instructions in :ref:`installation-build-manually`.

 .. _installation-from-package: